KARI VAN EDEN YOGA

 For over thirty years Michael has practised oriental acupuncture and massage and have gained a deep appreciation of the individuality of our lives.

-We aim to facilitate healing through the practice of yoga, meditation, yoga nidra, breathing and relaxation, in a caring, supportive manner, helping the individual to achieve their fitness and wellbeing goals.
+We aim to facilitate healing through the practice of yoga, meditation, yoga nidra, breathing and relaxation, in a caring, supportive manner, helping BEGINNERS achieve their fitness and wellbeing goals.

 Archives